Can we ask you...

 Other useful websites and resources:

-The Children's Society have pulled together some interesting facts about young carers that we think you should know.
+The Children's Society has pulled together some interesting facts about young carers that we think you should know.

 1. There are more than 166,000 young carers aged 5-17 in the UK